threedle/tetGAN/README.md

     python src/main.py --config configs/example_config.yml --initial_grid ./grids/cube_0.25.tet --subdivision_depth 4

 ## Inference and Mesh Extraction
+### Through our script
+We `src/predict.py` to sample shapes from a model checkpoint.
+This script accepts the training config file as input in order to instantiate a correct version of the network.
+See the following example usage:

+    # Use the training config as input
+    # Sample 20 shapes, using GPU, from the checkpoint ../logs/checkpoints/gen_epoch_100.ckpt
+    # Write the shapes as tetrahedral meshes
+    python predict.py --training_config ../configs/example_config.yml --gpu \
+        --checkpoint ../logs/checkpoints/gen_epoch_100.ckpt --num_samples 20 \
+        --out_dir ../logs/sampled_meshes --mesh_type tetrahedral --laplacian_smoothing 1

+Uploaded checkpoints of trained models from the paper are coming soon (with the processed data).

+### With your own code
-To perform inference, one may either sample from the latent distribution or encode and decode a shape.
-Here, we provide an example code snippet of these operations.
+If you wish to write your own inference code, here we provide an example code snippet of these possible inference operations.

     # The variable vae is a trained network
     # Sample a latent code and decode it